 Recently settled claims - accidents in public places

-Our specialist solicitors help clients nationwide and have offices in Manchester, London, Wigan, Bolton, St Helens and Leigh.
-Here are some recent examples of cases they have handled after people were injured in public places:
+Here are some recent examples of cases our team have handled after people were injured in public places:

 Client awarded £12,500 after fall from a highchair

 The claimant, aged 1 year old at the time of the accident, was using the creche facility at the defendant’s premises and therefore, under the care of the defendant.
 The claimant was placed in a highchair in order to have his lunch.
 When the he had finished his lunch, a member of nursery staff came over in order to take him out of the highchair.
 She unclipped the safety belt and the tray which was attached to the highchair.
 However, as she did so, she heard a cry from another child.
 As she turned around to see which child was crying, the child pushed the tray forwards, which caused the tray and child to fall to the floor.
 He landed face down onto the tray and caught the left side of his chin on a ridge which was on the tray.
 He sustained a laceration, 1.5 inches in length, to the left side of his chin.

 He was taken to hospital immediately after the accident and the laceration was treated with steri-strips and dressing.